Home ยป Recipes ยป Popular ยป Baking

 • Pancake mix – I like using a gluten-free pancake mix, but it’s not necessary.
 Bob’s Red Mill is my favorite one.

 • Milk of choice – can use dairy-free milk such as unsweetened almond milk, soy milk, cashew milk, or oat milk.
-Can also use regular milk for the waffle batter.
+Can also use whole milk for the waffle batter.

 • Large eggs